What a bottle of ivermectin reveals about the shadowy world of COVID telemedicine

 "Within a day after cataloging and categorizing the disciplinary order, we'll share with other states and territories," says Humayun Chaudhry, the federation's president.

 But often states must conduct their own, sometimes lengthy investigations.
-To streamline that process, Chaudhry says that his organization is also encouraging states to adopt a new "Interstate Medical Licensure Compact," that when signed into law allows states to see when investigations are started against a physician, although only for physicians who seek licensure through the compact.
+To streamline that process, Chaudhry says his organization is encouraging states to adopt a new "Interstate Medical Licensure Compact" that, when signed into law, would allow states to see when investigations are started against a physician.
+Although it would apply only for physicians who seek licensure through the compact.

 "How many patients have to suffer from disinformation," Bartholomew asks, "until we actually have action?"